Tilea Campaign Part 31

 The Fight, Part One

-From the front rank of his regiment of Sea Wolves, Lord Alessio surveyed the enemy before him, and realised they obviously intended to swarm the bridge and overcome it with weight of numbers.
-Two huge mobs of zombies, wearing the ragged remains of Disciplinati di Morr robes (revealing what they once were in life) advanced either side of a huge carroccio, directly towards the bridge.
+From the front rank of his regiment of Sea Wolves, Lord Alessio surveyed the enemy before him.
+It was clear that they obviously intended to swarm the bridge, to overcome it with weight of numbers, for two, huge mobs of zombies, clad in the ragged remains of Disciplinati di Morr robes (revealing what they once been) advanced either side of a huge carroccio, directly towards the bridge.

 Not a soldier moved from his allotted place amongst the living.
 The wizard Hakim, yet to worry about commanding his magnificent contrivance the Colossus, attempted to conjure a protective spell and was unsurprised to find the enemy had enough users of magic to sap the winds and prevent his success.
 Magical manipulations rarely stopped bolts and bullets, however, and just as Hakim accepted his spell was broken, the artillery began to boom.

-The foremost cannon, at the very tip of the bastion, sent an enchanted roundshot deep into the Mortis Engine, but to no apparent effect! [i](Game Note: Miscast, re-roll, hits, but scores 1 to wound!)[/i] The second cannon, its gunner seeing the disappointing effect of the other’s efforts, chose instead to target the skeletal riders out upon the foe’s very far left flank.
+The foremost cannon, at the very tip of the bastion, sent an enchanted roundshot deep into the Mortis Engine, but to no apparent effect!
+(Game Note: Miscast, re-roll, hits, but scores 1 to wound!)
+The second cannon, its master gunner seeing the disappointing effect of the other’s efforts, chose instead to target the skeletal riders out upon the foe’s very far left flank.
 His shot also hit, but this time with some consequence, for one of the riders shattered into pieces.
-The gunnr did not know it, but the ball had also severely grazed the vampire captain Bernhardt on its passage.
+The gunner did not know it, but the ball had also grazed the vampire captain Bernhardt on its passage.

 Berhardt was caught entirely by surprise by this, only hearing the cannon’s report a moment later!

-The mortar’s grenade landed very wide of its mark, but the Dwarfen and Reman crossbow regiments did manage to fell a handful of zombies.
+The mortar’s grenade landed very wide of its mark, and the Dwarfen and Reman crossbow regiments only felled a handful of zombies.

 This frail assault by the living, albeit only missile and magic, might have been a welcome surprise, perhaps even an encouragement, to many armies.
 Most of Maria’s soldiers, however, were not burdened with such awareness, nor very much in the way of thoughts at all!
-As one,and entirely regardless of their fortune so far, her army (and the army of the Church of Nagash) moved on, with the mounted and monstrous companies nearest to Maria quickly outstripping the rest, so much so that the vargheists almost reached the river!
+As one, and entirely regardless of their fortune so far, her personal army, and that of the Church of Nagash, moved on, with the mounted and monstrous companies nearest to Maria quickly outstripping the rest, so much so that the vargheists almost reached the river!

 The massed skeletons and zombies in the rear moved as best they could, while hidden amongst them the Necromancer Saffiro now speculated that the battle might well be over before he and the foot soldiers even reached the enemy!